Daniel Remiszewski

 Advancing to Licensed Practical Nurse (LPN)

 Advancing to the role of a Licensed Practical Nurse (LPN) involves completing a practical nursing diploma program and passing the National Council Licensure Examination (NCLEX-PN).
-As an LPN, you’ll manage more complex patient care tasks, such as wound care, catheter changes, vital sign monitoring, and medication administration.
+In some states, such as California and Texas, this role is known as licensed vocational nurse (LVN), but the responsibilities are similar.
+As an LPN, you’ll manage more complex patient care tasks, such as wound care, catheter changes, vital sign monitoring, and administering medication.

 Becoming a Registered Nurse (RN)

 Becoming a Registered Nurse (RN) requires an Associate’s Degree in Nursing or a Bachelor’s of Science in Nursing (BSN).
+A BSN program typically takes four years to complete.
 Upon completion of the degree, aspiring RNs must pass the NCLEX-RN exam to obtain licensure.
-As an RN, you’ll supervise the work of Licensed Practical Nurses and Certified Nursing Assistants, administer medications, conduct patient tests, and provide overall patient care.
+As an RN, you’ll provide direct patient care, supervise the work of Licensed Practical Nurses and Certified Nursing Assistants, administer medications, conduct patient tests, and collaborate with physicians to develop and implement patient care plans.
+RNs work in a variety of clinical settings, including hospitals, clinics, and community health centers.

 Obtaining a BSN can increase nursing students’ job prospects and salary after graduation.